 How Supplied/Storage and Handling

 Morphine Sulfate Oral Solution

-Morphine Sulfate Oral Solution 10 and 20 mg per 5 mL is a clear blue-green solution available as follows:
+Morphine Sulfate Oral Solution 10 and 20 mg per 5 mL is a green solution available in two strengths as follows:

 10 mg per 5 mL Oral Solution

-Morphine Sulfate Oral Solution 100 mg per 5 mL is a clear/colorless or clear/pink solution.
-The clear/colorless solution is available in one strength as follows:
+Morphine Sulfate Oral Solution 100 mg per 5 mL is a clear/colorless solution available in one strengths as follows: